IBM AIX: IBM RT PC

-The original AIX (sometimes called AIX/RT) was developed for the IBM RT PC workstation by IBM in conjunction with Interactive Systems Corporation, who had previously ported UNIX System III to the IBM PC for IBM as PC/IX.
-According to its developers, the AIX source (for this initial version) consisted of one million lines of code.
-Installation media consisted of eight 1.2M floppy disks.
-The RT was based on the IBM ROMP microprocessor, the first commercial RISC chip.
-This was based on a design pioneered at IBM Research (the IBM 801).
+The original AIX (sometimes called AIX/RT) was developed for the IBM RT PC workstation by IBM in conjunction with ISC, which had previously ported UNIX System III to the IBM PC for IBM as PC/IX.
+According to its developers, the original AIX source consists of one million lines of code.
+Installation media consists of eight 1.2M floppy disks.
+The RT was based on the IBM ROMP microprocessor, the first commercial RISC chip, based on IBM Research's IBM 801).

-One of the novel aspects of the RT design was the use of a microkernel, called Virtual Resource Manager (VRM).
-The keyboard, mouse, display, disk drives and network were all controlled by a microkernel.
-One could "hotkey" from one operating system to the next using the Alt-Tab key combination.
-Each OS in turn would get possession of the keyboard, mouse and display.
-Besides AIX v2, the PICK OS also included this microkernel.
+One of the novel aspects of the RT design is the use of a microkernel, called Virtual Resource Manager (VRM).
+The keyboard, mouse, display, disk drives and network are all controlled by a microkernel.
+One can "hotkey" from one operating system to the next using the Alt-Tab key combination.
+Each OS in turn gets possession of the keyboard, mouse and display.
+Besides AIX v2, the PICK OS also includes this microkernel.